1906 Atlanta race massacre: Growth of Atlanta

 After the end of the American Civil War and during the Reconstruction era, there was violence of whites against blacks throughout the South, as whites reacted to emancipation of blacks, accusations of black criminality, and political empowerment of freedmen, specifically gaining the voting franchise which led to political power and representation.
 Having former slaves become equals was threatening to their ideals of racial supremacy.
 Increased tension also resulted from whites competing with blacks for wages, and the idea of paying for labor which had been free for centuries.
 Atlanta had developed rapidly, attracting workers for its rebuilding and, particularly from the 1880s as the "rail hub" of the South: workers from all over the country began to flood the city.
 This resulted in a dramatic increase in both the African-American population (9,000 in 1880 to 35,000 in 1900) and the overall city population (from a population of 89,000 in 1900 to 150,000 in 1910) as individuals from rural areas and small towns sought better economic opportunities.

 With this influx and the subsequent increase in the demand for resources, race relations in Atlanta became increasingly strained in the crowded city.
 Whites expanded Jim Crow segregation in residential neighborhoods and on public transportation.
+Atlanta Journal publisher Hoke Smith stoked tensions during his 1906 campaign for governor.